Post job

 Is the person you're thinking of hiring a US citizen or green card holder?

-The list breaks down common secretary roles and compares their salaries.
+The following list breaks down different types of secretaries and their corresponding salaries.

 SecretarySecretaries and administrative assistants perform clerical and administrative duties.
 They organize files, prepare documents, schedule appointments, and support other staff.$12-24